Suzuki scores in SO, Canadiens beat Lightning 5-4 - NewsBreak

 TRAINER’S ROOM

-Canadiens C Ryan Poehling (upper body) returned after missing nine games and had an assist.
-G Carey Price (knee) skated a couple times during the past week and the team said his rehab is going well.
+Canadiens: Center Ryan Poehling (upper body) returned after missing nine games and had an assist. ...
+Goalie Carey Price (knee) skated a couple times during the past week and the team said his rehab is going well.

 Canadiens: Host Ottawa on Tuesday night.

-Lightning: Host Toronto on Monday night to complete a stretch of three home games in four days.
+Lightning: Host Toronto on Monday night to completed a stretch of three home games in four days.

 Comments / 0